 The Multi-User applications workflow is used by client applications where you need an access token for each user in your account.
-This is the preferred method of integration with Base, as the application acts on behalf of the resource owner who granted authorization.
+This is the preferred method of integration with Sell, as the application acts on behalf of the resource owner who granted authorization.

 Learn more about different types of supported ways of granting authorization via OAuth 2.0 protocol at OAuth Requests

 To access protected resources, the resource owner needs to supply an access token in a format described in the industry-standard OAuth 2.0: Bearer Token.

 You can learn how to request a protected resource at Accessing Protected Resources.

 Each issued access token has a finite lifetime.
 The Sell Authorization Server, based on resource owner credentials, provides you with an